edvineshagh/Sitecore.Strategy.Scheduler/README.md

 	<agent interval="||65|@01:00:00" ... />

 The last entry of the interval attribute, ***DurationOrTime***, is either agent sleep duration or scheduled time of the day for execution.
-If this field is prefixed by the symbol **@** (like above example), then it is interpreted as a specific execution  time; otherwise, it is interpreted as an interval, which is a .NET [TimeSpan](https://msdn.microsoft.com/en-us/library/ee372286(v=vs.110).aspx "TimeSpan").
+If this field is prefixed by the symbol **@** (like the above example), then it is interpreted as a specific execution  time; otherwise, it is interpreted as an interval, which is a .NET [TimeSpan](https://msdn.microsoft.com/en-us/library/ee372286(v=vs.110).aspx "TimeSpan").
 Also note that the above example excludes the start time stamp; therefore, the day of the week comparison is done against local server time.

 Below example will execute agents at 4 `am` because the `@` prefix is included: